Coffee and Tea Tours in Rwanda

-At Kinunu the cherries are carefully hand sorted to make sure only red cherries are accepted.
+At Kinunu some work is done manually the cherries are carefully hand sorted to make sure only red cherries are accepted.
 They are then pulped the same day almost always in the evening using a mechanical pulper that divides the beans into three grades.
 After pulping the coffee is fermented overnight (for around 12 hours) and then graded again using flotation channels that sort the coffee by weight (heaviest usually being the best).
 The beans are then soaked for a further 24 hours, before being moved to raised screens for ‘wet-sorting’ by hand – this is a task almost always carried out by women.

-The sorted beans are finally dried in the sun on raised screens (‘African beds’) overlooking the lake, and sorted again several times prior to milling.
+The sorted beans are finally dried in the sun on raised screens (‘African beds’) overlooking the lake and sorted again several times prior to milling.